sseamonds/stock_data_tracker/README.md

 ## NOTES:
 - see [yfinance](https://github.com/ranaroussi/yfinance) docs for general info on using the module
+- for nav data for CEF's, we call yfinance with and 'X' on both sides of the ticker
+  - eg : XDSLX, XAWFX
+  - this will cause the NAV (net asset value) to be populated in the 'Close' field and is how we get NAV data for CEF's
+  - pricing and nav data go to separate prefixes named 'price' and 'nav'
 - see [Ticker class](https://github.com/ranaroussi/yfinance/wiki/Ticker#interface) for valid values for period arg above
 - S3 paths seem to be recognized and credentials picked up automagically using the s3fs module
   - assuming you have credentials set up in ~/.aws